usc-isi-i2/kgtk/docs/transform/ifexists.md

 | p2 | peter | zipcode | 12040 | home |  |
 | p3 | peter | zipcode | 12040 | work | 6 |

+!!! note
+    Since both the input file and the filter file are KGTK edge files, the default key field comparisons are:

+    > input.node1 == filter.node1 and
+    > input.label == filter.label and
+    > input.node2 == filter.node2

 ### Filter an Edge File on a Node File

 ```bash